Iris dichotoma: Biochemistry

-The rhizome of Iris dichotoma Pall., contains isoflavonoids as the main bioactive compound.
+The rhizome of Iris dichotoma Pall. contains isoflavonoids as the main bioactive compound.

 The chloroplast of I. dichotoma phylogeography (geography and genetics) in Asia has been studied.

 Taxonomy

 Iris dichotoma is pronounced as EYE-ris dy-KAW-toh-muh.

 It is written as 野鸢尾 in Chinese script and known as ye yuan wei.

-It has common name of 'Vesper Iris' due to the unusual function of the plant, that the blooms open up at around 4:00 pm each day, just in time for Vespers.
+It has common name of 'Vesper iris' as the blooms open up at around 4:00 pm each day, just in time for Vespers.

-It is also thought to be commonly known as 'Autumn iris' and 'Blue curls' in the UK.
-Although Trichostema dichotomum is normally commonly called 'Blue curls'.
+It is also thought to be commonly known as 'autumn iris' and 'blue curls' in the UK, although Trichostema dichotomum is normally commonly called 'blue curls'.